Pragat007/Flower_Classifications/README.md

 - **File**: `Flower_classification_ResNet.ipynb`
 - **Accuracy**: 88.10%
-- **Overview**: This model leverages the ResNet architecture, which allows for deeper networks by utilizing residual connections.
+- **Overview**: This model leverages the ResNet50 architecture, which allows for deeper networks by utilizing residual connections.
 The ResNet model significantly outperforms the CNN model in this task.
 - **Deployment**: The ResNet model has been deployed on Hugging Face using Gradio, providing an interactive interface to test flower classification.

 ## Installation and Usage